 Faculty & Staff

-Register your SFU-affiliated international travel on the new International Travel Safety Registration System.
+- Register with the SFU International Travel Safety Registration System.

 Ten safety steps for leaders of activity groups